niftyarpit/FlickrImages/README.md

 # FlickrImages

-Image Search and infinite Flickr images scrolling using Flickr API.
+Image Search using Flickr API.
 Build using Swift 5 & Clean Swift Architecture

 ## Libraries Used
 AlamofireImage(~>4.1) for image caching and downloading.
 Integrated using Pods